Starlings In Bristol

 Chicks – Chicks hatch within 14 days and leave the nest within three weeks.

 Population Status – Designated an RSPB Red Status species.

 Diet – Insects and Fruit.

 Juvenile birds are often identified by their brown appearance.
 As they mature, they darken.

 Problems Starlings Cause

-These birds can cause a variety of problems, especially when they are present in very large numbers.
+These birds can cause a variety of problems, especially when they are present in huge numbers.
 For this reason, we do sometimes need to take control measures.
-Reducing their ability to access sensitive areas of properties, humanely and without harm.
+Reducing their ability to access sensitive areas of properties humanely and without harm.